Sanketpatil27/MERN-Development/NodeJs/task-tracker/readme.md

 Task Properties
 Each task should have the following properties:
 ```

-id: A unique identifier for the task
+1. `id`: A unique identifier for the task
-description: A short description of the task
+2. `description`: A short description of the task
-status: The status of the task (todo, in-progress, done)
+3. `status`: The status of the task (todo, in-progress, done)
-createdAt: The date and time when the task was created
+4. `createdAt`: The date and time when the task was created
-updatedAt: The date and time when the task was last updated
+5. `updatedAt`: The date and time when the task was last updated
 Make sure to add these properties to the JSON file when adding a new task and update them when updating a task.